+FALL WINTER SPRING

+Junior Year

+Biology 134 Biology 101T Biology 102

+Chemistry 140A Biology 105T Biology 138

+Chemistry 143A Chemistry 140B 0,7

+Senior Year

+Students may complete the curriculum for a biology major either by electing a particular concentration area or by fulfilling the requirements for a general biology major.

+1. For the general biology major students should take enough upper division courses so that they will have completed a total of 12 upper division courses in biology by the end of their senior year.
+(The five core courses in biology count toward that minimum.)
+The concentration areas of human biology, physiology, and microbiology are well suited for completion of the Third College biology major.
+Details are provided under "Concentration Areas".

-FALL WINTER SPRING Junior Year 0111110 Biology 134 Biology 132 Biology 102 Chemistry 140A Biology 144 Biology 138 Chemistry 143A Chemistry 140 Senior Year 0 Concentration area or completion of general biology major.
-Other considerations Additional information about the Third College program can be obtained from the Third Biology office, Muir Biology Building, Room 1208.
-Fourth College The Fourth College biology major offers a broadly based and flexible curriculum with an emphasis on whole-organism biology.
+Other considerations Additional information about the Third College program can be obtained from the Third College biology office, Muir Biology Building, Room 1208.

+Fourth College

+The Fourth College biology major offers a broadly based and flexible curriculum with an emphasis on whole-organism biology.
 The disciplines of physiology and population biology, with their focus on quantitative thinking, will build on the quantitative courses required in the lower division.
 The core requirements will nevertheless be sufficiently broad to allow a student to concentrate in most biological disciplines.

-Lower division requirements Mathematics up to differential equations (e.g. Math 2A-B-C) Two quarters of physics (Science 4A and 4B or C) Two quarters of inorganic chemistry (Chemistry 4ABC and 3AL, 3B and 3BL or equivalent).
+Lower division requirements

+Mathematics up to differential equations (e.g. Math 1A, 1B, 1C or Math 2A-B-C).

+Two quarters of physics (Science 4A and 4B or C).

+Two quarters of inorganic chemistry (Chemistry 4ABC and Science 3AL, 3B and 3BL or equivalent).
 At least one lower division biology course (Biology 4, 10 or 11; Natural Science 1C or 2E).
 Organic chemistry in the sophomore year (Chemistry 140A-B and laboratory, or Chemistry 141A-B-C and one laboratory or equivalent).
-Upper division requirements Junior Year: Biochemistry 110A, 106 or 144 Computing 110V 101 122 Genetics 110X, 101 or 132 Molecular Biology 110B, 111 or 138.
+Upper division requirements Junior Year:

+Biochemistry I 105R, 105T, or 105M Genetics 101R, 101M or 101T Molecular Biology 111R, 111M or 138 Senior Year:

-Senior Year: Physiology 139 or 149A Population Biology 173 One upper-division laboratory course is required.
+Physiology 139 or 149 Population Biology 172 or 173 One upper-division laboratory course is required.

-Other considerations Additional information on the Fourth biology program can be obtained from the Fourth Biology office, Muir Biology Building, Room 1202.
+Other considerations Additional information on the Fourth biology program can be obtained from the Fourth biology office, Muir Biology Building, Room 1202.

 Cell Biology concentration area

-Adviser: Milton Saier

-(Muir Biology Building, Room 4216)

-Program: Any core, but including Cell Biology (Biology 110C, 114, or 138) plus at least four courses from among:
+Adviser: Milton Saier (Muir Biology Building, Room 4216) Program: Any core, but including cell biology (Biology 110C, 114 or 138) plus at least four courses from among:

 FALL WINTER SPRING

-Biology 151 Biology 117 Biology 112
+Biology 151 Biology 127 Biology 112

-Biology 156 Biology 127 Biology 125
+Biology 156 Biology 145 Biology 117

-Biology 145 Biology 142
+Biology 147 Biology 125

-Biology 147
+Biology 142

 Genetics concentration area

-Adviser: Dan L. Lindsley (Bonner Hall, Room 2230) Program: Any core, but including Cell Biology (Biology 110C, 114, or 138) plus Biology 172 or 173, plus five

-courses, including one laboratory (designated by ) from among:
+Adviser: Dan L. Lindsley

+(Bonner Hall, Room 2230)

+Program: Any core, but including cell biology (Biology 110C, 114 or 138) plus Biology 172 or 173, plus five courses, including one laboratory (designated by) from among:

 FALL WINTER SPRING

-Biology 133 Biology 117 Biology 125
+Biology 133 Biology 119 Biology 117

-Biology 137 Biology 119 Biology 142
+Biology 137 Biology 127 Biology 125

-Biology 127 Biology 152
+Biology 227 (P) Biology 142

-Biology 227(P)
+Biology 152

-. -
+Math 80A D in

 Math 80A-B is also recommended.